-Through recurrence billing within these popular sectors, alongside financing programs and repayment models popularly used with IVA and debt management sub-sectors; it’s no wonder that even prior to lockdown measures, the subscription market was already growing; with a value set to increase from $4.1bn USD in 2020 to $7.8bn by 2025.
-Further, in 2019, 19.8% of remote transactions were made via recurrence-billing models.
+Lockdown was the time for subscriptions to really shine; it gave them the chance to truly demonstrate their value.
+However, with the increase in the amount of entertainment subscription businesses, alongside repayment models often used with IVA and debt management, it’s no wonder that even prior to lockdown, the subscription economy was already growing with a market value set to increase from $4.1bn USD in 2020 to $7.8bn by 2025.

 For example, 59.7% of surveyed vacationers said that they would be willing to book more trips if flexible repayments or recurring payment options were made available.

-On average, the UK consumer will spend £60 a year on subscription services, but subscriptions that fall into broader spectrums of recurrence-billing models can still learn from the success of these more popular models.
+On average, the UK consumer will spend £60 a year on subscription services, but subscriptions that fall into broader spectrums of recurrence-billing models, such as debt management, can still learn from the success of these more popular services.

-In exploring customer churn and retention, the infrastructure of recurrence-based models – regardless of their use-case, paints a picture for the changing consumer landscape and the need for efficiency in an increasingly competitive market.
+In exploring customer churn and retention, the infrastructure of recurrence-based models, regardless of their use case, paints a picture of the changing consumer behaviour and the need for convenience in an increasingly competitive market.

 What is Churn?